simp/pupmod-simp-simpkv/README.md

 libkv::url: 'consul://127.0.0.1:8500/puppet/%{trusted.extensions.pp_department}/%{environment}'
 ```

 Additionally libkv uses lookup to store authentication information.
 This information can range from ssl client certificates, access tokens, or usernames and passwords.
-The options are provider specific, as are the authentication options available.
+It is exposed as a hash named libkv::auth, and will be merged by default.
+The keys in the auth token are passed as is to the provider, and can vary between providers.
+Please read the documentation on configuring 'libkv::auth' for each provider

 libkv currently supports the following providers: